 Our fabulous and amazing team are the people who bring NLC to life!
 We are lucky to have volunteers who come from all parts of Australia and New Zealand.
 These people give up their time because they understand and know the impact NLC has on young people.
 Many of our team first experienced NLC as a delegate and have been doing everything they can to come back and serve the next generation of young people!

-We are proud to say that NLC 2018 is endorsed by the Federal Department of Education and Training and the Minster for Education and Training the Hon.
+We are proud to say that NLC in 2018 was endorsed by the Federal Department of Education and Training and the Minster for Education and Training the Hon.
 Simon Burmingham.
+We are seeking the same endorsement for 2019.

 For two reasons.
 Firstly, we feel that adults in young people’s lives will be the best people to encourage their attendance at NLC and help them prepare for the event.
 Secondly, we feel that NLC is a truly impactful event and subsequently we ask that young people are nominated to have an adult they can check in with and process the experience once they return home.
 We encourage nominators to play a role in providing support, guidance, encouragement and helping young people to put into action what they learned at NLC.